Hung2124/blog/src/content/posts/week2.md

  ---

  ## 🌿 4.
 Git & GitHub for Version Control
+<span id="git-github"></span>

 Version Control Systems (VCS) track and manage changes to files over time.
 Git is a powerful, distributed VCS.
 GitHub is a web-based hosting service for Git repositories.

  ### 🎯 4.1.
 Git Fundamentals
+<span id="git-fundamentals"></span>

 **Core Concepts:**

 - **VCS (Version Control System):** A system that records changes to a file or set of files over time so that you can recall specific versions later.
  - **Distributed VCS (DVCS):** Systems (like Git) where clients don't just check out the latest snapshot of the files; they fully mirror the repository.
  - **Repository (Repo):** A directory where your project's files and their revision history are stored.
  - **Commit:** A snapshot of your files at a specific point in time.